devgmai/SecretSantaBot/README.md

 Disclaimers:
 ======

 This bot was originally created by Github user /SneakyBastardSword in year 2016.
-Since them, the libraries and dependencies have been updated.
+Since then, the libraries and dependencies have been updated.
 As a result, there are various portions of the program which no longer function.
 I have modified portions of the original code to make this functional.

 Credits for the original code go to /SneakyBastardSword.